engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 = 0.9.1 =
 * Fixed problem with database names containing "-" .
 * NEW Main Level Menu Item added for WP-Optimize, You might need to scroll down to see it
-* Compatibilty with WordPress 3.1
+* Compatibility with WordPress 3.1
 * Language files update
 * Added auto draft post removal feature